Compare Electricity Plans

-It’s important to get to know these two charges, which can be found in the energy price fact sheet of your contract.
+It’s important to get to know these two charges, which can be found in the energy product information documents of your plan.
 Working out what represents ‘cheap’ rates can help you pick the plan that’s best for you.
 Keep in mind that households with low usage can expect supply charges to account for a higher proportion of overall costs, while high usage households can expect usage rates to account for a higher proportion.

-With almost 20 different electricity providers now operating in South Australia, you won’t be surprised to discover that there are plenty of options to consider.
+With more than 20 different electricity providers now operating in South Australia, you won’t be surprised to discover that there are plenty of options to consider.
 In their most basic form, energy plans fall into two categories – those with variables rates and those with fixed rates.

 While some energy retailers play it fairly straight with their electricity plans, it’s common to see various promotional offers or plans targeting a specific consumer segment to get new customers to sign up.
 Simply Energy, for example, has a specific product for RAA members in SA, bringing an additional discount.
-Simply Energy also boasts a plan for movie lovers, bringing up to 32 ‘free’ cinema tickets throughout the contract period.
 Lumo Energy, meanwhile, has a rewards program whereby customers can get money off at various retail outlets and theme parks, while AGL’s customers can collect flybuys points through their bills.
 While tempting, it’s important to compare electricity providers in SA on their supply and usage charges before taking any discounts and incentives into account.

 While some electricity providers offer specific incentives in an effort to get you to sign up, most simply rely on attention-grabbing discounts to stand out from the crowd.
-It’s common to find electricity plans boasting discounts of more than 20% off, but it’s important not to automatically assume that the biggest discounts will mean the biggest savings.
+It’s not unusual to find electricity plans boasting conditional discounts of more than 15% less than the Reference Price, but it’s important not to automatically assume that the biggest discounts will mean the biggest savings.
 There are a few things you will need to know to get a good deal, including:

 Whatever type of discount you decide is best for you, make sure you can meet the conditions.
 Failure to meet the conditions will result in much higher prices, and you may also be charged a fee.